wapapapapoo/STA-Net/README.md

 ## Requirements:
 - Python 3.9.7
-- Tensorflow 2.10

-  (Please make sure that your TensorFlow version is **2.10**.
+- Tensorflow 2.10 (**Note**: Please make sure that your TensorFlow version is **2.10**.
 The input shape of the latest version of some functions has changed, such as Conv3D function, which may cause bugs.)

 ## Dataset